April, the same as

 August through

-November, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for average individuals.
+November, with an average maximum UV index of 12, are months with the highest UV index in Mogadishu.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.

-Note: In April, the average maximum UV index of 12 translate into the following recommendations:
+Note: In April, the average maximum UV index of 12 translates into the following recommendations: